 This talk was very good, but should be watched rather than read.

 Jesus Rodriguez – Rocking the Enterprise with the Kinect Experience

 This was the kind of presentation I expected last year, when Tim Huckaby gave us more anecdotes and brief demos, than code that demoed with Kinect’s capabilities.
 Jesus started right away, showing us how to hack the new Kinect for Windows.

 He then talked about gamification and how Kinect for Windows is not primarily for games, but rather for natural user interfaces, which is one of the important pillars in the next generation of user interfaces.

-You need to design nuis differently than when designing games.
-For instance, the unexpected is exciting and fun in game context, while in a nui it is frustrating.
+You need to design NUIs differently than games.
+For instance, the unexpected is exciting and fun in a game context, while in a NUI it’s frustrating.

 Microsoft created Kinect for Windows after some hackers managed hacking the XBOX 360 Kinect to use for development.
-Still, it is not just a simple port.
+Still, it’s not just a simple port.
 It has a new, improved sensor, which provides you with: